munificent/craftinginterpreters/book/scanning.md

 middle of `language`, like `gua`, those don't mean anything on their own.

 That's what lexical analysis is about.
-Our job is to scan through the list of characters and group them together into the smallest possible sequences that still represent something.
+Our job is to scan through the list of characters and group them together into the smallest sequences that still represent something.
 Each of these blobs of characters is called a **lexeme**.
 In that example line of code, the lexemes are:

 <img src="image/scanning/lexemes.png" alt="'var', 'language', '=', 'lox', ';'" />